coglinev3/container-alpine-bash/README.md

         state: absent
 ```

-> Note: Of course, the playbook shown is more complex than the a simple Dockerfile which installs the bash, but it demonstrates that container images can be build with Ansible.
+> Note: Of course, the playbook shown is more complex than a simple Dockerfile which installs the bash, but it demonstrates that container images can be build with Ansible.
 Many thanks to [Jeff Geerling](https://www.jeffgeerling.com/) for his introduction to Ansible with Docker in his book [Ansible for DevOps](https://www.jeffgeerling.com/project/ansible-devops).

 ## How to Build